A-tanveer/Loan-Predictor/README.md

     10      d           64  81.0251

-changing algorithm (auto, ball_tree, kd_tree, brute) has no effect on accuracy changing leaf size has no impact on accuracy.
+changing algorithm (auto, ball_tree, kd_tree, brute) has no effect on accuracy.
+Also changing leaf size has no impact on accuracy.